The current ice age

 other pollutants degrade the environment.

-puts you on the side of those who want to drag the planet back into the dark
+I do not recommend wasting resources in a mostly-futile attempt to cool the planet down.
+That would put you on the side of those who want to drag the planet back into the dark ages.

-Plants thrive in CO 2-rich atmospheres, grow faster, and absorb more
+Plants thrive in CO2-rich atmospheres, grow faster, and absorb more

 CO2.
 Some horticulturists pump CO2 into greenhouses to